kadolor/wvs/wvs_cli.md

 3.

 ## What's next?

-Unless you're a paid Wherobots user, you can't transform any additional data points.
+Only paid Wherobots users can transform additional data points.
+To transform data that isn't included in the default `examples` directorym, you must upgade your account.

 To learn more about upgrading your account, click the button button below